Get tested in San Francisco

 Your child does not have to get tested if they:

-- Only have a runny or stuffy nose and
+- They only have a runny nose

 Cost and privacy